Aloshi/EmulationStation/README.md

 RetroArch for the Raspberry Pi can be found here: https://github.com/ToadKing/RetroArch-Rpi I'm not associated with RetroArch in any way!

+If you're lazy, a cool guy named petrockblog made a script which automatically installs RetroArch, its cores, and ES: https://github.com/petrockblog/RetroPie-Setup

 Building
 ========